 Ornithopoda was a very diverse group of ornithischians.
 Early ornithopods were all two-legged.
-The following dinosaurs are not members of either the primitive zephyrosaurs, the larger thescelosaurids, or the advanced Iguanodontia.
-Collectively, the dinosaurs in this list plus the zephyrosaurs and thescelosaurids were once called "hypsilophodonts."
+The following dinosaurs are not members of either the primitive changchunsaurs and zephyrosaurs, the larger thescelosaurids, or the advanced lguanodontia.
+Collectively, the dinosaurs in this list plus the changchunsaurs, zephyrosaurs, and thescelosaurids were once called "hypsilophodonts."

 Name Meaning Age Time Length Weight Where found Comments Atlascopcosaurus Atlas Copco [company that makes drilling tools] reptile Early Cretaceous (118-110 MYA) 6.6 ft (2 m) Beaver Australia Similar in some ways to Zephyrosaurus , but in other features to the much larger Muttaburrasaurus .
-Changchunsaurus Changchun City [China] reptile Early Cretaceous (125-112 MYA) 13.1 ft (4 m)?
-Sheep?
-China Very similar to Thescelosaurus.
 Drinker for [American paleontologist Edward] Drinker [Cope] Late Jurassic (155.7-150.8 MYA) 6.6 ft (2 m) Beaver Wyoming Similar to Othnielia.
 Eucercosaurus good-tailed reptile Early Cretaceous (112-99.6 MYA) ? ?
 England Once thought to be an ankylosaur.
 Fulgurotherium Lightning Ridge [Australia] beast Early Cretaceous (118-110MYA) 6.6 ft (2 m) Beaver Australia Many bones have been lumped under this name; difficult to sort out how many species are really represented by these fossils.
 Gasparinisaura [Argentine paleontologist Zulma B.] Gasparini's reptile Late Cretaceous (83-78 MYA) 2.1 ft (65 cm) Chicken Argentina Over fifteen individuals are known, including nearly complete skeletons.
 Hypsilophodon Hypsilophus [old scientific name for a modern iguana] tooth Early Cretaceous (130-125 MYA) 5.9 ft (1.8 m) Beaver England Known from many skeletons, including juveniles.
-Jeholosaurus Jehol Group reptile Early Cretaceous (125-120 MYA) 2.6 ft (80 cm) Chicken China May only be a baby of a larger ornithopod.
-Currently one of the most primitive known ornithopods.
 Leaellynasaura Leaellyn [Rich]'s reptile Early Cretaceous (118-110 MYA) 3 ft (90 cm) Turkey Australia Large-eyed Hypsilophodon-like dinosaur.
+It is possible that this (and some of the other Australian small ornithischians) are not ornithopods, but are part of an earlier branch of Ornithischia.
+New not-yet published specimens suggest that it had an exceedingly long tail.
 Notohypsilophodon southern Hypsilophodon Late Cretaceous (99.6-93.5 MYA) ? ?
 Argentina One of relatively few South American ornithopods.
 Qantassaurus Qantas [Airways] reptile Early Cretaceous (112-99.6 MYA) 4.6 ft (1.4 m)?
 Turkey Australia Jawbones and teeth show some similarities to the rhabdodontids.
 Siluosaurus Silk Road reptile Early Cretaceous (130-125 MYA) 4.6 f (1.4 m)?
 Turkey China Known only from teeth.
 Yandusaurus Salt Capital reptile Late Jurassic (161.2-155.7 MYA) 4.9 ft (1.5 m) Turkey China Known from relatively complete, but not yet fully described, fossils.
 One of the most primitive ornithopods.
-No offcial genus name; formerly "Hypsilophodon" welandi.
+Yueosaurus Yue [ancient name for Zhejiang Province] reptile Early to Late Cretaceous (125-93.5 MYA) 5.9 ft (1.8 m) Beaver China Known from a relatively good skeleton but poorly dated.
+It may prove to be a changchunsaur.
+No offcial genus name; formerly " Hypsilophodon" welandi.
 Early Cretaceous (130-125 MYA) 5.9 ft (1.8 m)?
-Beaver South Dakota Fossils originally considered as being from a U.S. species of Hypsilophodon.
+Beaver South Dakota Fossils originally considered as being from a U.S. species of Hypsilophodon .